 - Unable to complete activities of daily living without assistance

 How is Alzheimer’s Diagnosed?

 Experts estimate a skilled neurologist can diagnose Alzheimer’s with more than 90 percent accuracy.
 The first step in following up on your symptoms is finding a doctor you feel comfortable with.
-At Kentucky Neurology and Rehab we guarantee that Dr. Landfield will make you feel comfortable and confident in the care you receive.
+At Kentucky Neurology and Rehab we guarantee that our staff will make you feel comfortable and confident in the care you receive.

-Dr. Landfield may preform several exams and tests to determine if Alzheimer’s is causing your symptoms.
-These test include:
+We may perform several exams and tests to determine if Alzheimer’s is causing your symptoms.
+These tests include: